 - Weight loss

 These side effects can be treated by other medicines and your sarcoma clinical nurse specialist can give you advice and support on managing the effects of taking imatinib and sunitinib.
-If your symptoms continue or are troublesome please speak to your sarcoma clinical nurse specialist or doctor.
+If your symptoms continue or are getting worse, please speak to your sarcoma clinical nurse specialist or doctor.

-A recurrence of GIST may be accompanied by cancer in other parts of the body.
+GISTs can spread to other parts of the body.
 This is called metastasis or secondary cancer.
-Secondary cancers in GIST patients can appear anywhere but they most commonly occur in the abdomen and liver.
-They are treated with the targeted drugs imatinib and sunitinib.
-You will be monitored to see how your cancer is responding to these drugs and your follow up schedule will continue throughout your treatment.
+Secondary cancers in GIST patients can appear anywhere but are more common in the abdomen and liver.
+You will be treated with the targeted drugs imatinib and sunitinib.
+During treatment you will be monitored to see how your cancer is responding to these drugs.
+You should get support from your sarcoma clinical nurse specialist on managing symptoms and side effects.